yoctoproject/poky/documentation/migration-guides/migration-5.2.rst

 -  :term:`ZSTD_COMPRESSION_LEVEL` is now a plain integer number instead of a dash-prefixed command-line option (e.g. it should be set to ``3`` rather than ``-3``).

+-  Until now, the variable :term:`UBOOT_ENV` was processed both by the U-Boot recipe and by the ``kernel-fitimage.bbclass``.
+However, adding a U-Boot script to the kernel FIT image is a different and independent thing, which also requires an independent variable.
+   Therefore, the :term:`UBOOT_ENV` is no longer handled by the ``kernel-fitimage.bbclass``.
+There is a new variable :term:`FIT_UBOOT_ENV` which should be used for adding a U-Boot script to a FIT image.